Lynley (TV series)

-Lynley is a BBC One television series.
-It is an adaptation of the Inspector Lynley novel series by Elizabeth George.
-Leo Suter plays the title role alongside Sofia Barclay as Detective Sergeant Barbara Havers.
+Lynley is a British crime drama television series that is an adaptation of the Inspector Lynley novel series by Elizabeth George.
+Leo Suter plays the title role, Detective Inspector (DI) Tommy Lynley, alongside Sofia Barclay as Detective Sergeant (DS) Barbara Havers.
+The series premiered on 4 September 2025 on BritBox in the United States and on 5 January 2026 on BBC One in the United Kingdom.

+On 30 March 2026, BritBox announced the second season, with production underway in Dublin.

 Premise

-A mismatched crime solving duo team-up - an aristocratic police detective and maverick sergeant from a working class background.
-Together, the mismatched duo become a formidable team, bonded by their desire to see justice done, while the series tackles issues around personality, gender and class.
+A mismatched crime-solving detective duo working for the fictitious Three Counties police force (covering East Anglia) and based in Norfolk are teamed up: an aristocratic male police inspector and a maverick female sergeant from a working class background.
+Together, the two become a formidable team, bonded by their integrity and their desire to see justice done, while the series tackles issues around personality, gender, and class.